"Elevated Messy" (w/ Rachel Sennott)

 No. Like a sentence can be like infinitely long.

-People figure out about how many commas actually are permissible in a sentence.
+People forget about how many commas actually are permissible in a sentence.
 The answer would shock you.

 If you're doing a list in the sentence,